-A helpful hint circulating online claims that you can remove and prevent ice on steps or sidewalks with Dawn dish soap - but does it work?
-We decided to put this hint to the test, and present our results below.
+Numerous websites claim that sidewalk ice can be removed or prevented with a Dawn dish soap mixture.
+We decided to put this claim to the test, and present our results below.

 A search on Google reveals a number of websites which claim that a specialized deicing mixture including Dawn dish soap can remove ice from steps and sidewalks while preventing new ice from forming.
 Does this actually work?